sayanee/archives/_posts/2008-04-21-gorillapod-slr.md

 ---
 layout: post
 title: Gorillapod SLR
-categories:
-- Current Technology
-- Music and Arts
-tags: []
-status: publish
-type: post
-published: true
-meta: {}
 ---

 This is by far one of the most rugged 'tripods' i have seen for  SLR cameras: [Gorrilapod](http://joby.com/products/gorillapod/slr/).
-And for a heavier DSLR Zoom cameras, the [Gorrilapod Zoom mo](http://joby.com/products/gorillapod/slrzoom/)dels are simply awesome.
+And for a heavier DSLR Zoom cameras, the [Gorrilapod Zoom models](http://joby.com/products/gorillapod/slrzoom/) are simply awesome.

 ![](/img/gorillapodslr_camera.png)